 A valid visa holder has been admitted to the U.S. for a finite period of time after which the person must renew the visa, apply for a different status, or leave the country.
 8 USC 1201(c)

-Entered the U.S. on a visa (e.g.: tourist, student, business) Is within authorized period of stay & in compliance with terms of visa until" date or D/S (duration of stay)
+Entered the U.S. on a visa (ex: tourist, student, business)

+Is within authorized period of stay & in compliance with terms of visa